Andre A. Konski, MD, MBA, MA, FACR

 Department of Radiation Oncology

-Dr. Konski earned his Medical Degree in 1984 from New York Medical College.
-He earned a Master's in Business Administration as well as a Master of Arts in Economics from the University of Toledo in 1995 and 1998 respectively.
-In 1988 he completed his residency in radiation oncology at Strong Memorial Hospital in Rochester, New York.
+Dr. Konski earned his medical degree in 1984 from New York Medical College.
+He earned a Master’s in Business Administration (1995) as well as a Master of Arts in Economics (1998) from the University of Toledo.
+In 1988, he completed his residency in radiation oncology at Strong Memorial Hospital in Rochester, New York.

 Dr. Konski joined the Medical College of Ohio as an Assistant Professor in 1988 and was appointed as Clinical Associate Professor in 1990.
-In 2002, he joined Fox Chase Cancer Center Partners as an Attending Physician and was appointed Chief Medical Officer in 2009.
-Soon after, he was appointed Professor and Chair of the Department of Radiation Oncology at Wayne State University School of Medicine in Detroit, MI and also served as Chief of Radiation Therapy at the Barbara Ann Karmanos Cancer Center also in Detroit.
+In 2002, he joined Fox Chase Cancer Center as an Attending Physician and was named Medical Director of the Fox Chase Cancer Center Partner’s Program.
+Soon after, he was appointed Professor and Chair of the Department of Radiation Oncology at Wayne State University School of Medicine in Detroit, Michigan and also served as Chief of Radiation Therapy at he Barbara Ann Karmanos Cancer Center also in Detroit.